How to import a bill of materials list

-Saving as .csv file
+Saving the CSV file

 Once you have your list open in Excel, make sure it’s saved as a CSV.
 To do so:

-- Choose Save As from the drop down menu.
+- Choose Save As from the drop-down menu.

-- At the bottom of this window you’ll see a field Save as Type.
-Choose CSV (comma delimited) from the drop down.
+- At the bottom of this window, you’ll see a field Save as Type.
+Choose CSV (comma delimited) from the drop-down.

 - Click Save.